-- The more expensive and attractive your bicycle is, the more likely it is to be stolen.
-A mechanically sound, generic appearing bicycle is a less likely target. - · Lock your bike. - The best protection for your bike is to secure it properly with a hardened steel "U-shaped lock". - If your bike is missing call the University Police immediately. - To assist in the recovery, you should record the serial number and keep it in your wallet, engrave your driver's license number on the frame and register your bike with Parking Services.
+• The more expensive and attractive your bicycle is, the more likely it is to be stolen.
+A mechanically sound, generic appearing bicycle is a less likely target.
+Lock vour bike.

+The best protection for your bike is to secure it properly with a hardened steel "U-shaped lock".

+• If your bike is missing call the University Police immediately.

+• To assist in the recovery, you should record the serial number and keep it in your wallet, engrave your driver's license number on the frame and register your bike with Parking Services.

+Please Drive Safely...

+- Use a designated driver.

+- · Check brake lights often, signal before turning or changing lanes. · Follow at a safe distance.

 The USFPD Crime Prevention Unit will gladly assist with engraving your bike, and choosing the right lock.
 All of these services are FREE.
-For an appointment call, 974-2859.
+For an appointment call.
+974-2859.